albar965/littlenavmap-manual/src/en/NAVDATA.rst

 .. tip::

-   You can update the navdatabase of *Little Navmap* with the Navigraph FMS Data Manager.
+   You can update the navigation database of *Little Navmap* with the Navigraph FMS Data Manager.
    See `Install Navigraph
    Updates <https://albar965.github.io/littlenavmap_navigraph.html>`__ on
    my home page for more information if the update fails.